arfai1213/AWS-SOA-C02/README.md

 Modifiying EBS Volumes:
 - can increase EBS size, volume type and adjust IOPS performance (for io1 volume) **without** deteching it.

+## ELB
+- consists of
+    - Application Load Balancer (Layer 7)
+    - Network Load Balancer (Layer 4, high network thoughtput)
+    - Classic Load Balancer

+### Monitor Load Balancers
+1. CloudWatch metrics
+    - auto pop-up CloudWatch metrics

+2. Access logs
+    - disabled by default
+    - capture detailed information about requests sent to load balancer.
+    - e.g. time of the request was received, client's IP address, latencies, request paths, and server responses.
+    - stores in Amazon S3 bucket
+    - **can store data where the EC2 instance has been deleted**

+3. Request tracing
+    - track HTTP requests from clients to targets or other services
+    -  `X-Amzn-Trace-Id` header being added or updated when the load balancer receives a request from client
+    - **for application load balancer only**

+4. CloudTrail logs
+    - CloudTrail monitors API calls in the AWS platform.
+    - for audit purpose

+## Elasticache
+### Monitoring elasticache
+1. CPU Utilization
+- (Memcached) add more nodes if exceeds 90% CPU utilization
+- (Redis) threshold to deletemine scaling: 90 / # of cores
+2. Swap Usage
+- Memcached
+    - should be around 0 most of the time and should not exceed 50Mb.
+    - if swap usage exceeds 50MB, increase the `memcached_connections_overhead` parameters (defines the amount of memory to be reserved for memcached connections and other misc overhead)
+- Redis
+    - no swap usage metric, use reserved-memory instead
+3. Evictions
+- Memcached
+    - either scale up (increase the memory of existing nodes) / scale out (add more nodes)
+- Redis
+    - Scale out (add read replicas)
+4. Concurrent Connections

+## AWS Organizations
+- manage multiple AWS accounts at once.
+- allows centrally manage policies across multiple AWS accounts
+- allows control access to AWS services
+- allows automate AWS account creation and management
+- allows consolidate billing across multiple AWS accounts
+    - take advantages of pricing benefits from aggregated usage, e.g. volume discounts for EC2 and S3.

+### Service Control Policies
+- control AWS service use across multiple AWS accounts.
+- specify Allow/Deny individual AWS services